WTMike24/Scripts/bash/README.md

 Included in various other scripts to allow for the use of colors on the command line (will eventually swap this out for tput)

+##### convertHEICtoJPG.sh

+Used to automatically convert .heic files to .jpgs in a directory.
+Good to throw in a cronjob.

 ##### youtube-dl-batch.sh

 Used for downloading playlists (or individual songs) from youtube to .mp3 files.